A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Observations and Data

-Of the 22 alerts issued thus far by the IceCube Collaboration, 12 have occurred after the start of this analysis.
-Of the 12 possible alerts, nine were either deemed unobservable based on atmospheric, moon, or sun conditions, or were retracted by the IceCube Collaboration.
-The two alerts presented here are two of only three alerts that have been observable from the location of the Blanco Telescope in Chile.
-The final alert, IC181023A, was observed and will be discussed in a future work.
+Of the 31 alerts issued thus far by the IceCube Collaboration, 21 have occurred after the start of this analysis.
+Of the 21 possible alerts, 16 were either deemed unobservable based on atmospheric, moon, or sun conditions, or were retracted by the IceCube Collaboration.
+The two alerts presented here are two of only five alerts that have been observable from the location of the Blanco Telescope in Chile.
+The additional alerts (IC181023A, IC190331A, and IC190503A) were observed and will be discussed in a future work.